FREE HOME PLANNING

 10. Most crockpot recipes (other than soups) don't require much liquid.

-It's easy to want to ad quite a bit of liquid to recipes, however because liquids don't evaporate easily in the slow cooker, most of the moisture cooked out of your meat will keep it moist.
+It's easy to want to add quite a bit of liquid to recipes, however because liquids don't evaporate easily in the slow cooker, most of the moisture cooked out of your meat will keep it moist.
 Add the recommended liquids in the recipe, but don't overdo it.
+This is probably the hardest thing to get used to as you're learning how to use a slow cooker – but after a few recipes, it will be pretty easy! (and all of our recipes will let you know exactly how much to add).

-11. Newer slow cooker cook much more quickly than older models.
+11. Newer slow cookers cook much more quickly than older models.

 (For example, my newer slow cooker easily cooks boneless, skinless chicken breast in four hours on low.)